SOLAS Verified Gross Mass Requirements Guidance Document

 - The shipper/cargo owner is responsible for obtaining the verified gross mass of a packed container.

 - The shipper/cargo owner is responsible for providing the ocean carrier with VGM certification for each packed container via documentation provided sufficiently in advance of loading for the purpose of the vessel’s stowage plan.

 - The ocean carrier cannot load a packed container onto a vessel if the container does not have VGM certification.

-Ceres-Halifax Corp. operating Fairview Cove Container Terminal, and Halterm Ltd. operating South End Container Terminal will accept all export packed containers arriving by truck, rail or short sea domestic service without VGM certification; however, these packed containers will not be loaded by the ocean carrier until proper VGM certification is obtained.
+Ceres Halifax Inc. operating Fairview Cove Container Terminal, and Halterm Ltd. the operating South End Container Terminal will accept all export packed containers arriving by truck, rail or short sea domestic service without VGM certification; however, these packed containers will not be loaded by the ocean carrier until proper VGM certification is obtained.

-South End container terminal operated by Halterm Ltd will provide weight scaling service at its terminal truck gates for a fee.
+South End Container Terminal operated by Halterm Ltd provides weight scaling service at its terminal truck gates for a fee.

 We recommend that shippers engage in discussions with their industry associations and contact their ocean carriers to determine the final VGM certification process.
 Many of the ocean carriers calling Halifax have posted their VGM certification process and/or instructions to their web site(s).

 The Halifax Port Authority does not anticipate issuing port tariff cargo regulations in relation to SOLAS VGM requirements.